trilogy-data/pytrilogy-nlp/SECURITY.md

 ## Reporting a Bug

-The `preql` team and community take all security bugs in `preql` seriously.
-Thank you for improving the security of `preql`.
+The `preql` team and community take all security bugs in `preql-nlp` seriously.
+Thank you for improving the security of `preql-nlp`.
 We appreciate your efforts and responsible disclosure and will make every effort to acknowledge your contributions.

 Report security bugs by emailing `preql-community@gmail.com`.